What you’ll get from this guide

 Track add-ons and invoice automatically

-ServiceHub handles per-property rates, add-on billing, and recurring invoices for STR accounts.
+ServiceHub handles per-property rates, add-on billing, and recurring invoices for STR accounts — so your admin time drops to near zero.